kryotech-ltd/ragnar/README.md

 ### UserService and password

-- When user signs in, the UserService will load user password at `/user-private-settings/password/<uid>`.
+- When user signs in, the UserService will load user password at `/user-settings/<uid>/password`.
+  - The password is not part of user profile data.
+It is saved under `/user-settings`, So, it is dealt with `UserSettingService`.
   - If the password does not exists, then it will create one.
+- To get password,
+  - Do - `user.settings.value('password')`.
+This may not be updated when user password has changed.
+  - Or do - `UserSettingDoc(builder: (setting) => Text('Password: ${setting.password}'))`.
+This will update if user settings (including password) changes.

 - `FunctionsApi` will use this password as the sign-in user's identity.
   - Then cloud function will get the password from database and compares it.